 Alongside traditional library materials, digital media and the internet play a significant part in supporting the curriculum.
 To provide access to these, the Knowledge Commons utilises the School’s ICT infrastructure.
 St Michael’s students also have access to an extensive range of resources – including AV equipment, robots, and the 3D printer.

 St Michael’s has a robust and scalable wireless network, used by staff and students to connect multiple mobile devices that best suit their learning requirements.

 St Michael’s offers a range of desktop and tablet experiences, offering students experience of both environments.
 Computer laboratories cater for high-end video production and design courses, netbooks are available in the upper years, and iPad class sets enable media-rich learning experiences.
 Within the dedicated laptop program, student-owned PC and Mac notebooks are coordinated via the Helpdesk and a student software kiosk.

 iPads are used by Support Services to assist students with literacy and numeracy.
 Health and Physical Education have also introduced iPads to record and display student performance in their sporting endeavours, allowing flexibility and providing instant feedback to athletes on technique and performance.

 Computers are an essential part of the St Michael’s classroom. iPads are used by students from Years 6–8, while students from Years 9–12 use notebook computers.

 St Michael’s Grammar School has several excellent indoor and outdoor facilities available for hire including:

-For information about the facilities available, hire rates and bookings, please contact Nick Bostock – Activities & Venue Hire Coordinator.
+For information about the facilities available, hire rates and bookings, please contact the Activities and Venue Hire Coordinator.